- Foundation

 Foundation Scholarships

-The Foundation awarded 265 students, 417 scholarships this year.
-That was more than $260,000.00 dollars invested in education by caring donors.
-In February of each year, a reception is held to honor the scholarship recipients and to thank the donors of the scholarships.
+The Foundation awarded 499 scholarships this year.
+That was more than $326,000.00 dollars invested in education by caring donors.
+At the beginning of each year, a reception is held to honor the scholarship recipients and to thank the donors of the scholarships.

 Excellence In Teaching Awards

 An endowment established by an anonymous donor funds the George E. Wilson Excellence in Teaching Awards.
-The Excellence in Teaching Award is presented annually at the WCC graduation commencement to an outstanding faculty member.
-The recipient of the award receives a check for $4,000 and the opportunity to attend NISOD, an international conference on Teaching Excellence.
-(The recipient for the 2011-2012 year was Charlotte Brow.)
+The Excellence in Teaching Award is presented annually at WCC’s spring commencement to an outstanding faculty member.
+The recipient of the award receives a monetary stipend and the opportunity to attend NISOD, an international conference on Teaching Excellence.
+This year’s recipient is Mrs. Elizabeth King.

 Staff Recognition